kalkih/mini-graph-card/README.md

 ### HACS (recommended)

 This card is available in [HACS](https://hacs.xyz/) (Home Assistant Community Store).
-<small>*HACS is a third party community store and is not included in Home Assistant out of the box.*</small>
+<small>*HACS is a third-party community store and is not included in Home Assistant out of the box.*</small>

 ### Manual install

 1. Download and copy `mini-graph-card-bundle.js` from the [latest release](https://github.com/kalkih/mini-graph-card/releases/latest) into your `config/www` directory.

-2. Add the resource reference as decribed below.

-### CLI install

-1. Move into your `config/www` directory.

-2. Grab `mini-graph-card-bundle.js`:
+Grab `mini-graph-card-bundle.js`:

   ```
   $ wget https://github.com/kalkih/mini-graph-card/releases/download/v0.9.4/mini-graph-card-bundle.js
   ```

-3. Add the resource reference as described below.
+2. Add the resource reference:

-### Add resource reference

 If you configure Lovelace via YAML, add a reference to `mini-graph-card-bundle.js` inside your `configuration.yaml`: